 Council is re-designing and beautifying the oldest section of the Ipswich General Cemetery.
 This area was cleared in the 1970s by the Cemetery Trustees.
 Headstones were moved and some were destroyed during this clean-up.
 This project will re-locate the headstones that remain and acknowledge the legacy of those buried in the area, but not identified.

-Council would like to connect with the descendants of anyone known to be buried in this section - early European settlers and First Nations People - to ensure that your ancestors are acknowledged respectfully.
+Council thanks all who connected with us about their descendants known to be buried in this section - early European settlers and First Nations People - to ensure they are acknowledged respectfully.
 The stories of these people and families are important for us to discover in piecing together Ipswich’s history.

 Ipswich General Cemetery was the first cemetery in Ipswich, dating back to the mid 1840s.
 The north eastern area of the cemetery contains the earliest graves and the original cemetery reserve lies in this vicinity.
 Burials in this area were organised into cultural and religious groups, including the First Nations people of this region.
 Unfortunately. there are limited records of the burials at this time.
 Many headstones were destroyed or moved in a cemetery clean up by the cemetery trustees in the 1970s.